 Health Benefits of Turai | Ridge Gourd

-Ridge Gourd is loaded with many health benefits.
-This vegetable is high in water content and is loaded with dietary fibre.
+Ridge Gourd comes with many health benefits.
+This vegetable is high in water content and is good source of dietary fibre.

 Include this in your summer meal plan to keep yourself hydrated.
 Apart from this turai is also good for vision, anemia, weight loss, constipation, etc.